Gaston900/PSArcadeForever/README.md

 What has been optimized in this version?
 ---------------------------------------

-The command of all the game systems was optimized, now it is much more practical to be able to play, the command of the arrow keys "Up, Down, Left, Right" comes by default, this command is used to be able to move and to take actions For shooting or jumping and throwing grenades, the A, S, D key is used and the rest of the keys are used for certain kinds of games Z, X, C, Q, W, E.
+Players 1 and 2 use this controller by default:

+* To move, use the arrow keys "Up, Down, Left, Right."
+* To perform actions, use the "A, S, D, Z, X, C, Q, W, E" keys.

+The M68000 CPU core has been modified to be compatible with all current types of hack ROMs.

+Expand the memory file adpcma rom that can be read to 0x2000000.

+Preliminary support for extending adpcma files .v5 (NeoGeo).

 Added custom buttons and autofire.